 You can dispose of all your food waste in these bins:

-- Food (excluding liquids)
+- Cooked and uncooked food (excluding liquids)

 All other recycling

 If you have any items for recycling not listed below, please contact the Sustainability Team to arrange an alternative collection.

 Broken glass should be put into a separate box or wrapped carefully in cardboard or a thick envelope and clearly marked as 'BROKEN GLASS'.
 Please contact your local facilities team to collect.
 Do not put broken glass into any of the waste or recycling bins.